Physics-Informed Neural Networks for Nonlocal Beam Eigenvalue Problems: Introduction

-In this context, Eringen \cite{eringen1983differential} adopted a differential constitutive formulation of nonlocal elasticity which has been considered in a variety of contributions, such as \cite{harendra,Barretta2016,Ebrahimi2019}, just to mention a few.
-Inspite of having advantageous implementation of this theory, the latter showed ill-posedness when applied to structural mechanics problems leading to incompatibility between constitutive and equilibrium conditions \cite{romano2017constitutive}.
 To overcome this limitation, a consistent stress-driven integral approach was proposed by \cite{romano2017nonlocal,romano2017stress} which has been successfully applied to various static \cite{LOVISI2023117549,altekin2025stress,Barretta01062020} and dynamic \cite{DAS2025119057,Feo16122024,Vaccaro2025} analytical problems.
 Nevertheless, despite its robustness, solving complex mechanics problems analytically - particularly those involving higher-order differential formulations - remains challenging.

 On the other hand, Neural Networks (NNs) have emerged as powerful tools for addressing complex challenges in structural engineering by modeling nonlinear relationships and processing large datasets.
 By learning from experimental or simulated data, NNs capture complex nonlinear interactions through interconnected nodes, enabling a wide range of engineering applications.
 Common types of artificial neural networks (ANNs) include Feedforward Neural Networks (FNNs) and Deep Neural Networks (DNNs), where multiple hidden layers enhance feature extraction for complex tasks.
 Other architectures, such as Convolutional Neural Networks (CNNs) and Deep Belief Networks (DBNs), have also been employed, particularly for probabilistic structural analysis.
 Similarly, data-driven techniques have caught attention for their ability to learn complex patterns and relationships directly from large datasets, enabling predictions in structural engineering tasks without explicit reliance on governing physical equations, see \cite{samadian2025application, Stocker2024, Zlatic2024, Fuhg2025}.